Basic Syntax of Rust

 Branching with match

-Rust provides another branching construct called match
+Rust provides another branching construct called match and you will probably find yourself using

 it very often due to its power.
 However, understanding its power requires the understanding of